Sarperdgn/Sarperdgn/README.md

 ### Hi there 👋
 My name's Sarp, but you can call me Sarptra too.
-I'm mainly working on discord bots but I also spend time for lua projects
+I'm mainly working on discord bots but I also spend time for javascript

 <p align="center">Jr. Developer.</p>
 <p align="center">